 What documents required for IFTA Filing?

 The owner has to provide the following documents to get IFTA report:

-Total trips along with distance travelled in each state.
+- Total trips along with distance traveled in each state.

-Receipt and fuel card log for fuel purchase in each state.
+- Receipt and fuel card log for fuel purchases in each state.

 If you are using any GPS software system for IFTA calculation, then you have to provide: